mknecht/dreitafel/README.md

     * [X] Storage
     * [X] Actor reads to Storage
     * [X] Actor writes to Storage.
-  * [X] Compiler for FMC block diagram text-syntax to graphviz' dot.
+  * [X] Compiler for Dreitafel text-syntax to graphviz' dot.
-  * [ ] Compiler GH-flavored markdown with FMC block diagrams to HTML.
+  * [ ] web-version of the compiler
-  * [ ] Webapp live-rendering this README.
+  * [ ] viewer for GH-hosted Dreitafel source files
   * [ ] Deploy this service on a host.
 * Publish
   * Add diagram elements and statements.
     * [ ] modifying access
     * [ ] unidirectional channel
     * [ ] bidirectional channel
+  * [ ] Compiler GH-flavored markdown with FMC block diagrams to HTML.
+  * [ ] Webapp live-rendering this README.
   * [ ] Create FMC syntax guide, as documentation, and eat-your-own-dogfood.
   * [ ] Logo!
 (Of course)
 * 1.0